 What makes this lemon pound cake recipe so darn good is the simplicity.
 No icing is required, no need for powdered sugar to be sprinkled on top.

 Now, that is not to say we haven't enjoyed it with fixings!
 Some of our favorite serving suggestions:

 - Place a scoop of ice cream on top.

 - Put a big dollop of whipped cream Dream Whip or Cool Whip.

-However, our favorite way to enjoy is to simply slice and serve!
+Our favorite way to enjoy this cake is to simply slice and serve!

-Some of my favorite tools to use when baking this Lemon cake are:
+Favorite tools to use when baking this lemon cake:

 - Large mixing bowl